w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

  - [WebKit-dev thread](https://lists.webkit.org/pipermail/webkit-dev/2020-June/031228.html)

+## Considerations for Security and Privacy
+There are no known security or privacy impacts of this feature.

+The W3C TAG [self-review questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/) [questions](https://www.w3.org/TR/security-privacy-questionnaire/#questions) have been considered and answered below:

+2.1.
+What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

+     1. What information does your spec expose to the first party that the first party cannot currently easily determine.

+        This spec does not expose any information to the first party that the first party cannot currently easily determine.

+     2. What information does your spec expose to third parties that third parties cannot currently easily determine.

+        This spec does not expose any information to third parties that they cannot easily determine.
+        We avoided [supporting observing the scroll position of the root frame](#access-top-level-window-scroll-in-iframes) for now to avoid any additional risk here.
+        Note that third parties can currently determine this through the intersection observer API so it again wouldn't be a new path.

+     3. What potentially identifying information does your spec expose to the first party that the first party can already access (i.e., what identifying information does your spec duplicate or mirror).

+        The spec indirectly exposes the size and position of scroll ports and elements within them.
+        The size and position of scroll ports are already trivially accessible through `scroller.scrollLeft`, `scroller.scrollTop`, `scroller.clientWidth`, `scroller.clientHeight`, `window.innerWidth` and `window.innerHeight`.
+        The position of elements relative to the viewport can already be determined using API's like `element.offsetLeft`, `element.offsetTop`, `element.clientWidth`, and `element.clientHeight` or through `element.getBoundingClientRect()`.

+     4. What potentially identifying information does your spec expose to third parties that third parties can already access.

+        The same information as above in 2.1.3 is exposed in third party frames.

+2.2.
+Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

+     Yes, the feature does not expose anything which isn't necessary to use the API.

+2.3.
+How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

+     There is no information

 ## References & acknowledgements
 Many thanks for valuable contributions, feedback and advice from:
  * All current and former specification editors.